 A: Yes.
 In fact, this is the biggest change of all.

-If you’re getting the travel ID, you’ll need to bring four documents with you when you head to your local circuit clerk’s office.
+If you’re getting the travel ID, you’ll need to bring four documents with you to a yet-to-be-established regional center.
 You’ll need one (1) primary proof of identity, such as an original or certified birth certificate or passport; one (1) document that proves your social security number, such as an unlaminated social security card or W-2 wage statement from the current year; and two (2) proofs of your residence.
 A property tax bill, utility statement or lease agreement will suffice.

 Here’s the full list of documents that qualify for the travel ID: https://drive.ky.gov/Docs/AcceptableDocumentsVTID.pdf